 Visual Hierarchy helps designers create a visual flow that reinforces the objectives and main purpose of the website.

-There are a number of elements that can be used to create the visual hierarchy.
+Several elements can be used to create the visual hierarchy.
 They include color, contrast, text weight, and size.
 For example, you can use larger fonts for more important elements like titles and smaller ones for subtitles.
 Buttons and calls to action should be bigger and brighter to make sure they stand out from the rest of the content.

 Often using whitespace and adding plenty of space between the sections can also improve the visual flow.